-"EPA Future Response Costs" shall mean all costs, including, but not limited to, direct and indirect costs, that the EPA incurs in reviewing or developing deliverables submitted pursuant to this Settlement, in overseeing implementation of the Work, or otherwise implementing, overseeing, or enforcing this Settlement, including but not limited to, payroll costs, contractor costs, cooperative agreement costs, travel costs, laboratory costs, the costs incurred pursuant to Section IX (Property Requirements) (including, but not limited to, cost of attorney time and any monies paid to secure or enforce access or land, water, or other resource use restrictions, including, but not limited to, the amount of just compensation, ¶ 73 (Work Takeover), ¶ 16 (Emergencies and Releases), ¶ 97 (Access to Financial Assurance), ¶ 17 (Community Involvement (including the costs of any technical assistance grant under Section 117(e) of CERCLA, 42 U.S.C. § 9617(e)), and the costs incurred by ATSDR related to the Site, and the costs incurred by the United States in enforcing the terms of this Settlement, including all costs incurred in connection with Dispute Resolution pursuant to Section XV (Dispute Resolution) and all litigation costs.
+"EPA Future Response Costs" shall mean all costs, including, but not limited to, direct and indirect costs, that the EPA incurs in reviewing or developing deliverables submitted pursuant to this Settlement, in overseeing implementation of the Work, or otherwise implementing, overseeing, or enforcing this Settlement, including but not limited to, payroll costs, contractor costs, cooperative agreement costs, travel costs, laboratory costs, the costs incurred pursuant to Section IX (Property Requirements) (including, but not limited to, cost of attorney time and any monies paid to secure or enforce access or land, water, or other resource use restrictions, including, but not limited to, the amount of just compensation, ¶ 73 (Work Takeover), ¶ 16 (Emergencies and Releases), ¶ 97 (Access to Financial Assurance), ¶ 17 (Community Involvement (including the costs of any technical assistance grant under Section 117(e) of CERCLA, 42 U.S.C. § 9617(e)), and the costs incurred by the Agency for Toxic Substances and Disease Registry (ATSDR) related to the Site, and the costs incurred by the United States in enforcing the terms of this Settlement, including all costs incurred in connection with Dispute Resolution pursuant to Section XV (Dispute Resolution) and all litigation costs.
 Future Response Costs shall also include all Interim Response Costs Respondent has agreed to pay under this Agreement that have accrued pursuant to 42 U.S.C. § 9607(a) during the period from October 2, 2019, to the Effective Date.
+Reimbursement of Future Costs under this Settlement shall terminate 18 months after EPA's issuance of a Notice of Work Completion for the River Mile 10 West Project Area; provided, however, that this shall not limit in any way the costs that the United States may incur with respect to and recover pursuant to any separate agreement, judicial proceeding, or mechanism other than by including such costs in a bill issued pursuant to this Settlement.